raymondkeogh/gameoflife/README.md

 **Constraints:**

-Given more time and more experience working with Javascript I would be able to realise my initial vision of creating the labratory desk space and a 'click to zoom' feature on the telescope to reveal the game of life canvas.
+Given more time and more experience working with Javascript I would be able to realise my initial vision of creating the laboratory desk space and a 'click to zoom' feature on the telescope to reveal the game of life canvas.
 On the desktop would be samples in petri dishes which would act as selectors for different patterns for the initial states in the Game of Life.

 ----------